-Regarding the praline paste needed for this recipe: I ran into a snag while making the praline paste from the book (although you'd never know it in the final product), so below I linked to a similar recipe with a different technique that I think will work better.
-Let me say that the praline paste is so delicious all by itself that I have been slowly whittling away at the leftover praline paste in the fridge.
-Where has this stuff been all my life?!
+Regarding the praline paste needed for this recipe: I ran into a snag while making the praline paste from the book (although you'd never know it in the final product), so below I provided a similar recipe with a different technique that I think will work better.
+Just be warned that the praline paste is so delicious all by itself you may want to eat it by the spoonful.

 Chocolate Hazelnut Truffle Squares

 adapted from The Good Cookie by Tish Boyle

 Makes 16 bars